Journaling for self-reflection: the complete guide to deeper self-awareness

 How do I know if I am doing reflective journaling correctly?

 You are doing it right if you are moving past surface-level description into pattern recognition.
 Use the Reflection Depth Ladder to check: are you reaching at least Level 3 (Pattern) regularly?
 If your entries mostly describe what happened without connecting it to previous experiences or underlying beliefs, use the prompts in this guide to push deeper.
-Correctness is not about style – it is about depth.

 Should I share my journal with anyone or keep it private?

 Most journaling works best when it is private.
 The knowledge that someone might read it creates self-censorship, and self-censorship kills honesty.
-The only exception: if you are working with a therapist or coach who needs to see entries to provide guidance.
-Otherwise, keep your journal to yourself.
-Privacy removes the filter that prevents real reflection.
+The only common exception is working with a therapist or coach who needs to see entries to provide guidance.

 Real insight changes behavior or shifts perspective.
 If journal entries cover similar ground week after week without leading to different actions or new understanding, the practice has become comfortable repetition.
 Test it: review the past month of entries and ask whether any entry led to a concrete change in how you responded to a situation.
-If nothing changed, push deeper using the Reflection Depth Ladder – most comfortable repetition stays at Level 1 or 2.
+If nothing changed, push deeper using the Reflection Depth Ladder, since most comfortable repetition stays at Level 1 or 2.

 Does journaling for self-improvement work for people with ADHD?